BMI

 BMI is useful as quick screening but limited.
 For lifters, body fat % and waist circumference are far more relevant.
 Don't fixate on a number — track real body composition.

-Body fat percentage is the ratio of fat mass to total weight.
-Better indicator of body composition than weight alone.
+Body fat percentage measures the share of fat in your total body mass.
+A key indicator of body composition.